Performance Max Audit: How to Make Automation Work for You

 • The Red Flag: Sort by cost.
 Are your top landing pages actual Product Detail Pages (PDPs) or Collections?
 Or are you paying $3.00 a click for traffic to your "About Us" page?

-• The Fix: Aggressively exclude non-commercial URLs.
-If URL Expansion isn't beating your standard campaigns, turn it off.
-Do not let the algorithm "explore" on your dime without boundaries.
+• The Fix: At the campaign level, aggressively exclude non-commercial URLs and control final url expansion settings.
+If final url expansion isn'’t beating your standard campaigns, turn it off at the campaign level.
+Do not let the algorithm “explore” on your dime without boundaries.

 3. The "Mobile App" Money Pit

 This is the silent killer of ROAS in 2025.
 PMax loves to serve Display ads inside mobile apps and games (think Candy Crush or utility apps).
-These placements generate massive amounts of accidental clicks.
+These placements generate massive amounts of accidental clicks, which often result in poor lead quality because users are not genuinely interested in your offer.

 Accidental clicks are a reminder that qualified traffic beats vanity metrics.

-Google’s algorithm sees a "click" and thinks it’s doing a good job.
-You see a bounce rate of 99% and zero conversions.
+Google'’s algorithm sees a “click” and thinks it’s doing a good job.
+You see a bounce rate of 99% and zero conversions, which signals low lead quality and wasted ad spend.

 The Audit: Go to Reports > Other > Performance Max campaigns placements.